MattSWTZ/N3CT4R/README.md

 - Windows OS only
 - Python 3.x installed
 - No spaces in the source file name (underscore is allowed).
+- Module:  win32com, plyer, pystyle (unless it exe converted)

 ## How to use ?

-Simply execute the code using python (unless it is in exe) and follow the instructions
+Simply execute the code using python (unless it exe converted) and follow the instructions

 ```bash
 python 1NJECTOR.py